The Missing Cross to Purity

 and to come to that which will mortify that which leads to death;

-And also such that will not go to meetings, and cry against others that do,
+And also those who will not go to meetings, and cry against others who do,

 and say, they are forms of men;

-and one while they will not give the hand;
+and one time they will not give the hand;

-and another while they will keep on their hats when Friends pray,
+and another time they will keep on their hats when Friends pray,

 From these abominable things they must be exhorted and reproved.